-The Developer stated that, upon endorsement, CMS will consider retiring the currently-endorsed measure of catheter use (#0256) in favor of this new measure for implementation in the End Stage Renal Disease Quality Improvement Program (ESRD QIP) and Dialysis Facility Compare in future performance years.
+The developer stated that, upon endorsement, CMS will consider retiring the currentlyendorsed measure of catheter use (#0256) in favor of this new measure for implementation in the End Stage Renal Disease Quality Improvement Program (ESRD QIP) and Dialysis Facility Compare in future performance years.

-- This measure is related to: - 0251: Vascular Access-Functional Arteriovenous Fistula (AVF) or AV Graft or Evaluation for Placement - o 0256 Hemodialysis Vascular Access- Minimizing use of catheters as Chronic Dialysis Access - o 0257 Hemodialysis Vascular Access- Maximizing Placement of Arterial Venous Fistula (AVF) - o 2977: Hemodialysis Vascular Access: Standardized Fistula Rate - The Committee was unable to discuss related and competing measures during the in-person meeting and will have the opportunity to do so during the post-comment call.
+- This measure is related to: - 0251: Vascular Access-Functional Arteriovenous Fistula (AVF) or AV Graft or Evaluation for Placement - 0256 Hemodialysis Vascular Access- Minimizing use of catheters as Chronic Dialysis Access - 0257 Hemodialysis Vascular Access- Maximizing Placement of Arterial Venous Fistula (AVF) - o 2977: Hemodialysis Vascular Access: Standardized Fistula Rate

+The Committee was unable to discuss related and competing measures during the in-person meeting and had the opportunity to do so during the post-comment call.
+The Committee determined these measures were related, however, agreed the developer was taking all necessary steps to harmonize.